-\Applicants to the Ph.D. in Industrial and Organizational Psychology degree program may enter the program with a Baccalaureate degree.
+Applicants to the Ph.D. in Psychology and the Ph.D. in Industrial and Organizational Psychology degree program may enter the program with a Baccalaureate degree.
+Baccalaureate degree applicants must hold a degree in psychology or related behavioral science from an accredited institution and a minimum undergraduate GPA of at least 3.0.

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree from an accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Minimum GRE composite score of 1350 or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's or master's degree from an accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's or master's degree from an accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Formal resume indicating education and complete work history